MALIGNANT MELANOMA & SSD

 Applying for disability benefits can be a difficult process, especially if you have malignant melanoma.
 Fortunately, there are steps you can take to make the Social Security Disability Insurance (SSDI) application process easier.

-First, you can apply for SSDI and SSI benefits by going online to Social Security’s website.
+First, you can apply for SSDI and SSI benefits on the Social Security’s website.
 There, you will have the ability to fill out the SSA’s application and answer the SSA’s questions online.
 You can also call the Social Security Administration’s toll free number at 800.772.1213.
 They can help you start your application and send you a paper application, if you want to fill out your application by hand.
 You can also download the application forms from SSA’s website.
-You can also go into the local SSA office to complete forms, but you will be in for a long wait if you do it that way.
+You can also go into the local SSA office to complete forms.
+But you will be in for a long wait if you do it that way.

 Finally, the application experts at our law firm can help you complete your application for SSDI and SSI benefits.
 We can also help you complete any appeal forms that you may receive later in the process.
 Hiring an attorney at the outset of your case is a smart idea.
 We have years of experience filling out SSA’s complex paperwork.
 Trust us.
 You want it done right from the beginning.